Synthetic magnesium silicate

+Magnesium Silicate (MgSiO3) in a test tube.

 Synthetic magnesium silicates are white, odorless, finely divided powders formed by the precipitation reaction of water-soluble sodium silicate (water glass) and a water-soluble magnesium salt such as magnesium chloride, magnesium nitrate or magnesium sulfate.
 The composition of the precipitate depends on the ratio of the components in the reaction medium, the addition of the correcting substances, and the way in which they are precipitated.

 The molecular formula is typically written as MgO:XSiO_{2}, where X denotes the average mole ratio of SiO_{2} to MgO.
 The product is hydrated and the formula is sometimes written MgO:XSiO_{2}•H_{2}O to show the water of hydration.

 Properties

 Unlike natural magnesium silicates like talc, forsterite, and olivine which are crystalline, synthetic magnesium silicates are amorphous.
 Synthetic magnesium silicates are insoluble in water or alcohol.
 The particles are usually porous, and the BET surface area can range from less than 100 m^{2}/g to several hundred m^{2}/g.